f5devcentral/f5-distributed-cloud-labs-101/application/docs/state1/httplb.rst

 Exercise 3: Configure Routes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-    Now we're ready to configure URL based pool selection for the API server and the static images.
+    Now we're ready to configure URL-based pool selection for the API server and the static images.
 To acheive this we will use
     the Load Balancer Routes configuration.

     #.
 In the *Routes Configuration* section toggle the *Show Advanced Fields* button.